datalad-handbook/book/docs/basics/101-119-sharelocal4.rst

 happened since the last time it checked, and if so, retrieve and integrate them.

-.. index:: ! datalad command; update
+.. index:: !
+DataLad command; update

 This is done with the :dlcmd:`update --how merge` command.